Paligo/xee/hacking.md

 cargo run --release  -- initialize ../vendor/xpath-tests/
 ```

 This regenerates the `filters` file from scratch.
-This means that are newly
+This means tests that are
-failing are added to it, *decreasing* the total amount of tests that pass
+newly failing are added to it, *decreasing* the total amount of tests that pass
 successfully.
 When you do this it makes sense to do a diff with the previous
 version of `filters` to see whether you've made any mistakes and caused too
 many tests to fail.